gabriel-dehan/fb-page-fetcher/README.md

 * 100% code coverage (simplecov) (apart from mocked objects and APIs)
 * Try using minitest instead of rspec
 * Use backbone js to handle the client side model loading/rendering
+* Create a facebook model class that emulate activerecord::relations behaviors with facebook data, on the fly

 Run the tests : `rake minitest`